-The application form for what is dubbed an Engagement and Education Payment, in the amount of $145,000, says to qualify a person must have been a band member between Oct.
+The application form says to qualify for the $145,000 payment a person must have been a band member between Oct.
 14 and Nov.
 16, 2024.

-The latter date was the closing day of a referendum on whether the First Nation should proceed as a potential host to the proposed deep geological repository, or DGR.
+The latter date was the closing day of a referendum on whether the First Nation should proceed as a potential host to the DGR.

 In that referendum, Wabigoon Lake members gave “an overwhelming mandate to continue to the next phase of this project,” Chief Clayton Wetelainen told Newswatch last November.